dotnet/core/release-notes/9.0/preview/preview2/runtime.md

-# Runtime updates in .NET 9 Preview 2
+# .NET Runtime in .NET 9 Preview 2 Release Notes

 .NET 9 Preview 2 includes several new runtime features.
 We focused on the following areas: